mgeraci/cocktails/README.md

 ----------

 CSS is written using SASS, JS is in coffeescript, and both are managed with gulp.
 The coffee is compiled with webpack.
-Assuming you already have node and npm installed, to install all of the packages required to compile these files,
+Assuming you already have node, npm and gulp installed, to install all of the packages required to compile these files, run:
-run:

 	npm install